DevanshSaini18/Winter-SOC-projects/README.md

 # Winter-SOC-projects
+#### Setup Visual studio(or any other IDE) install python

-### Video of project is in https://github.com/DevanshSaini18/Winter-SOC-projects/blob/main/video%20of%20project.mp4
+#### Video of project is in https://github.com/DevanshSaini18/Winter-SOC-projects/blob/main/video%20of%20project.mp4